10 Best Payroll Options for a 1100-Person Company

 Payroll services are rarely one-size-fits-all.
 Most providers offer several tiers to match different business needs.
 A basic plan typically covers the essentials: calculating wages, handling direct deposits, and filing payroll taxes.
 As you move up to higher tiers, you’ll find features like benefits administration, time-tracking integration, HR support, and multi-state payroll processing.
 Before you choose, think about what you truly need.
 A small local shop might be perfectly fine with a basic package, but a growing tech startup with remote employees will need a more robust solution.
 The key is to find a plan that solves your current problems without forcing you to pay for features you’ll never use.

-Watch Out for Hidden Fees and Extra Costs
+Watch Out for Hidden Fees and Add-On Costs

 The price you see on a website isn’t always the price you’ll pay.
 Some payroll providers charge extra for essential services that you might assume are included.
 Be on the lookout for additional fees for things like year-end W-2 and 1099 filing, off-cycle payroll runs, or even initial setup.
 However, the most significant hidden cost isn’t on any price list—it’s the price of non-compliance.
 Especially in California, payroll mistakes can lead to serious fines and penalties.
 The hidden costs of DIY payroll can quickly erase any savings you thought you were getting.
 This is where working with a CPA firm provides real value, as you get an expert partner dedicated to keeping you compliant and handling any issues, like tax notice representation, should they arise.